huboard/huboard/README.md

 ## Configure Your App

-    cp .settings.sample .settings
+    cp settings.sample.yml settings.yml

-Edit `.settings` to set the Client ID and Client Secret provided by Github when you registered the application.
+Edit `settings.yml` to set the Client ID and Client Secret provided by Github when you registered the application.

 ### Using Pow